bcjaeger/aorsf-bench/README.md

 ## tl;dr

-In case you want a much quicker summary of the paper:

 - We made oblique RSFs faster and also developed a new method to estimate importance of individual predictors with them.
 These methods are available in the `aorsf` R package.

-- We find that the accelerated oblique RSF (`aorsf-fast` in the paper) is very fast.
-In fact, in a benchmark with 35 different risk prediction tasks, `aorsf-fast` was faster than all of the learners we analyzed, except for penalized Cox regression models (`glmnet-cox` in the paper). **Figure**: Distribution of time taken to fit a prediction model and compute predicted risk.
+- We find that the accelerated oblique RSF (`aorsf-fast` in the paper) is fast and accurate.
+In a benchmark with 35 different risk prediction tasks, `aorsf-fast` was faster than all of the learners we analyzed except for penalized Cox regression models (`glmnet-cox` in the paper). **Figure**: Distribution of time taken to fit a prediction model and compute predicted risk.
 The median time, in seconds, is printed and annotated for each learner by a vertical line.

 <img src="README_files/figure-gfm/fig-bm-time-1.png" style="display: block; margin: auto;" />

-- We find that `aorsf-fast` has the best index of prediction accuracy out of all the learners we evaluated: **Figure**: Expected differences in index of prediction accuracy between the accelerated oblique random survival forest and other learning algorithms.
+- We find that `aorsf-fast` has the best index of prediction accuracy out of all the learners we evaluated. **Figure**: Expected differences in index of prediction accuracy between the accelerated oblique random survival forest and other learning algorithms.
 A region of practical equivalence is shown by purple dotted lines, and a boundary of